fuzzypixelz/jam0004-docs/content/en/docs/prologue/languageconstructs.md

 ## Choice
 How do you play two notes at the same time?
 Say you want to play a C major chord.
-This would involve playing `C`, `E` and `G` at the same time.
+This would involve playing `C`, `E`, and `G` at the same time.

-How do you write an expression in ludwig that does this?
+How do you write an expression in Ludwig that does this?
-Well, you write one that returns *all thre notes at the same time*.
+Well, you write one that returns *all three notes at the same time*.
 This is what [logical/non-deterministic choice]({{< relref "/docs/prologue/syntax.md" >}}#choice) does.

 <div class="example">
 C | E | G
 </div>

-The intuition for choice is really that a choice expression returns all values at the same time (though the implementation is closer to spacial choice from the [Verse Calculus](https://simon.peytonjones.org/assets/pdfs/verse-conf.pdf)).
+The intuition for choice is really that a choice expression returns all values at the same time (though the implementation is closer to spatial choice from the [Verse Calculus](https://simon.peytonjones.org/assets/pdfs/verse-conf.pdf)).

 Applying any operation to the result of a choice is equivalent to the choice between applying it to all results individually